Python MCP Integration

 The easiest way is to useuvxto run it directly without installation:Terminal window uvx yomemoai-mcp --helpOr install via

-pip:Terminal window pip install yomemoai-mcpGenerate Your RSA Key Pair
+pip:Terminal window pip install yomemoai-mcpGet Your RSA Key Pair and Register Your Public Key

 Add the MCP server configuration to your client.
 The configuration location depends on your tool:For Cursor